 Believing he would be invited to resume his role as director of football, the now chairman hesitated, but his decision was made final after talking to his mother, who, much to his surprise, enticed him to take the challenge.
 Thus, on April 17, 1982, the list headed by Fernando Sardoeira Pinto (General Meeting), Pinto da Costa (board of directors) and Manuel Borges (general council) was elected with over 95% of the votes, in the elections with the biggest participation until then.
 A new cycle started for the club.

 Two years later, FC Porto achieved the first European final, lost to a powerful Juventus, along with a controversial refereeing.
-One of the promises of the new direction was fulfilled, but the biggest dream became reality in 1987, in Vienna, with the victory over the Cup of European Club Champions, against the super-favorite Bayern Munich.
+One of the promises of the new direction was fulfilled, but the biggest dream became reality in 1987, in Vienna, with the victory in the European Champion Clubs' Cup, against the super-favorite Bayern Munich.
 Kings in Europe, the Dragons then became Masters of the World, as they won the Intercontinental Cup a few months later, in Tokyo, against Peñarol.

 The 1990s came and brought more victories.
 In football, the first ever third championship in a row, followed by the fourth and finally the never before seen fifth, in 1998/99.
 It was an historic season, as handball, 31 years after the last victory, allowed the chairman to celebrate one of the few titles missing in his résumé, which also includes victories in roller-hockey and basketball, the other two most known sports.

 The century turned, but success continued.
 First, the 2003 UEFA Cup, in Seville; the next year, the UEFA Champions League, in Gelsenkirchen.
-Victories kept coming with another four championships in a row in Portugal, before another European success, with the victory over the Europa League, in the final in Dublin, in 2011, closing one of the best seasons ever, with a championship won without defeats and confirmed in Estádio da Luz… in the dark.
+Victories kept coming with another four championships in a row in Portugal, before another European success, with the victory in the Europa League, in the final in Dublin, in 2011, closing one of the best seasons ever, with a Portuguese League won without defeats and confirmed in Estádio da Luz… in the dark.

-Titles, many titles, make Pinto da Costa the most successful chairman in the world: two Champions Cup/Champions League, two Intercontinental Cups, two UEFA Cup/Europa League, one European Supercup, 20 nationals Championships, 12 Portuguese Cups, and 20 Portuguese Supercups.
+Titles, many titles, make Pinto da Costa the most successful chairman in the world: two European Champion Clubs' Cup/Champions League, two Intercontinental Cups, two UEFA Cup/Europa League, one European Supercup, 20 nationals Championships, 12 Portuguese Cups, and 20 Portuguese Supercups.
 And that’s football alone, as there are many other titles in roller-hockey, basketball, handball, billiards, swimming, and also volleyball, athletics, boxing and cycling.